MicrosoftDocs/sdk-api/sdk-api-src/content/minidumpapiset/ns-minidumpapiset-_minidump_read_memory_failure_callback.md

 ## -description

 Contains information about a failed memory read operation.
-This structure is used by the <a href="https://msdn.microsoft.com/8dc95b0a-6aee-4c38-ab25-a800153bbe91">MiniDumpCallback</a>
-			function when the callback type is ReadMemoryFailureCallback.
+This structure is used by the <a href="https://msdn.microsoft.com/8dc95b0a-6aee-4c38-ab25-a800153bbe91">MiniDumpCallback</a>function when the callback type is ReadMemoryFailureCallback.

 ## -struct-fields